zowe/docs-site/docs/user-guide/mvd-uribroker.md

 ### Accessing an application plug-in's dataservices

-Zowe Application Framework dataservices can be based on HTTP (REST) or Websocket.
-For more information, see [Zowe Application Framework dataservices](mvd-dataservices.md).
+Dataservices can be based on HTTP (REST) or Websocket.
+For more information, see [zLUX dataservices](mvd-dataservices.md).

 #### HTTP Dataservice URI